Mary, Princess Royal and Countess of Harewood: Death and legacy

-Six British monarchs reigned during Princess Mary's lifetime: Victoria (her great-grandmother), Edward VII (her grandfather), George V (her father), Edward VIII and George VI (her brothers), and Elizabeth II (her niece).
-She is typically remembered as an uncontroversial figure of the royal family.
-The Princess was portrayed by Kate Phillips in Downton Abbey (2019).
+Six British monarchs reigned during Mary's lifetime: Victoria (her great-grandmother), Edward VII (her grandfather), George V (her father), Edward VIII and George VI (her brothers), and Elizabeth II (her niece).
+She is typically remembered as an uncontroversial figure within the royal family.
+Mary was portrayed by Kate Phillips in Downton Abbey (2019).

 During the British Mandate of Palestine, a major street in Jerusalem next to the Old City was called Princess Mary Street.
-After the creation of Israel, the street name was changed to Queen Shlomzion Street, to commemorate the Jewish queen.
+After the creation of Israel, it was renamed Queen Shlomzion street.

 Titles, styles, honours and arms

 Titles and styles

-Mary was known as "Princess Mary of York" at birth.
-Mary was not styled "Her Royal Highness" from birth, only gaining that style in 1898 by letters patent granted by her great-grandmother, Queen Victoria.
-After Victoria's death in January 1901, Mary was known as Princess Mary of Cornwall and York, until her father's creation as Prince of Wales in November of that year, when she assumed the title "Princess Mary of Wales".
+Mary was known as Princess Mary of York at birth.
+Mary was not styled Her Royal Highness from birth, only gaining that style in 1898 by letters patent granted by her great-grandmother, Queen Victoria.
+After Victoria's death in January 1901, Mary was known as Princess Mary of Cornwall and York, until her father's creation as Prince of Wales in November of that year, when she assumed the title Princess Mary of Wales.

 Upon her father's accession as George V in 1910, Mary assumed the style of "Her Royal Highness The Princess Mary".
 (Note: As a daughter of the sovereign, Mary was entitled to use the definite article before her name.
 Though it was often omitted in other prints, it was used in official reports in The London Gazette.)
-In 1922, Mary married Viscount Lascelles and began using the title "Her Royal Highness The Princess Mary, Viscountess Lascelles".
+In 1922, Mary married Henry, Viscount Lascelles and began using the title "Her Royal Highness The Princess Mary, Viscountess Lascelles".
 When her husband succeeded as Earl of Harewood in 1929, Mary became known as "Her Royal Highness The Princess Mary, Countess of Harewood".
 (Note: Mary was generally referred to officially with the definite article.)
-In 1932, her father gave her the title Princess Royal, which had previously belonged to her aunt Louise until her death the year prior.
+In 1932, her father granted her the title Princess Royal, which had previously belonged to her aunt Louise until her death the year before.
 For the rest of her life, Mary was known as "Her Royal Highness The Princess Royal".

 Plaque in the cloister of St Bartholomew-the-Great, London, marking the opening of five new bays by Viscountess Lascelles in 1928.
 It depicts the arms of the Viscount and Viscountess, along with Viscount Lascelles' motto, Ung roy, ung foy, ung loy — from his de Burgh ancestors, "one king, one faith, one law."

+Plaque in the roof of the cloister of St Bartholomew-the-Great, London; it bears Mary's monogram and the coronet of a child of a monarch.